arctelix/.dotsys/README.md

 First create a directory in your local repo manually or with the following command:

-    # HINT: Topic names should corispond to it's shell command when possible!
+    # HINT: Topic names should correspond to it's shell command when possible!
     mkdir ~/.dotfiles/<github_user_name>/<repo_name>/vim

 Add dotfiles (symlinks): Just remove the "." prefix and add a ".symlink" extension: